mchmarny/mqtt-bridge/README.md

 # mqtt-bridge

-This fully configurable MQTT bridge subscribes to MQTT broker for defined topic and streams messages published to that topic to one or more backends.
-The backends implement a simple `subscribe` pattern and notified when new messages for the defined topic arrive.
+This fully configurable MQTT bridge subscribes to MQTT broker for defined topic and streams messages published to that topic to dynamically defined backend.
+The backend implement a simple `subscribe` pattern and notified when new messages for the defined topic arrive.

 Supported backends: